himu007/KMD-CC-Token-Test-Guide/README.md

 # Komodo Platform's CryptoConditions SmartContract development
 Komodo CC Token testing description, setup &amp; how-to

-## Available SmartContracts
+## Available Contracts
-Select the contract to learn more about the SmartContract from below.
+Select the contract to learn more about the contract from below.
 [Tokens](./rpc/token)
 [Rewards](./rpc/rewards)
 [Faucet](./rpc/faucet)

-## WIP SmartContracts
+## WIP Contracts
 Dice
 Lotto
 Ponzi
 Auction

-## How to Start?
+## How to Start testing?
 Compile Komodo, navigate to `src` dir, start the test chain with your pubkey and issue the SmartContract RPC commands to test.
 All the commands to get you started are below.
 ```shell
 cd ~